jlevy/og-equity-compensation/README.md

 Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation that might come up.

+🚧 So these here, along with RSUs, are different from ESOs?
+Are ESOs a "type of equity" as well?
+Again, we must establish the relationships between these concepts.
+(This is what (Rachel) means when she says "narrative."
+It's not *story*, it's transitionary material that helps us learn how abstract concepts relate.)

 - 🄳 **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual equity in the business.